 We know various types of mutations happen at different rates.
 In genetics, TT ratios referred to transversion and transition ratio.
 We know that in evolutionary pathway, mutations have transition biases over transversion.
-As we can see the TT ratio are all around one and what that means the viral strains follow the molecular evolutionary pathway and the mutation bias was inclining towered transition over transversion (Stoltzfus, A., & Norris, R. W. 2016)..
+As we can see the TT ratio are all around one and what that means the viral strains follow the molecular evolutionary pathway and the mutation bias was inclining towered transition over transversion (Stoltzfus, A., & Norris, R. W.., 2016)..).

 3.4 Gaps